kunjgit/GameZone/Games/Dhoom_Bike_Race/readme.md

 ## **functionalities 🎮**
 <!-- add functionalities over here -->
 - Bike Controls: Players can control the bike's speed, acceleration, braking, and direction using on-screen left, top , right , bottom keyboard inputs.
-T

 - This allows them to navigate through the game's environment and perform jumps and tricks.
 <br>